Steve Buscemi: Directing

 In addition to feature films, he directed episodes of the television shows Love, Homicide: Life on the Street, The Sopranos, Oz, 30 Rock, Portlandia and Nurse Jackie.
 In the latter, his brother Michael played the character God in several episodes.
 While scouting a location for a film, Buscemi visited the Philadelphia Eastern State Penitentiary and found the building so interesting that he later provided the majority of the narration for the audio tour there.

 Reception and image

 In an interview with The Hollywood Reporter, Buscemi was adamant about not altering his misaligned teeth, saying, "I've had dentists who have wanted to help me out, but I say, 'You know, I won't work again if you fix my teeth.
-Buscemi is noted for wrinkles around his eyes, giving them an aged appearance.
+Buscemi is noted for wrinkles around his eyes, giving him an aged appearance.
 "Buscemi eyes" describes the result when his eyes are photo-edited onto others' faces.
 He has stated that although he did not find this amusing, his wife Jo Andres did.